30 May Ten Steps To Reduce Stress

 3) Be mindful of what you can and cannot control

 In any situation there will be things that you can control and those you can’t.
 Trying to change what you can’t control can be stressful, frustrating and demoralising.
 Focusing on what you can control makes you feel calmer, more empowered, and gives you choices.
 Even if it is just the decision to take yourself out of the situation for ten minutes to do a breathing exercise, this allows you to take control back.
+You can download my 3 top breathing exercises here.
 You also have control over your actions, your mindset, your attitude and how you communicate.
 It is also important to keep things in perspective, prioritise, and be realistic about your expectations of yourself.

 Make sure you get a consistent amount of good quality sleep.
 The ideal is 7-8 hours but find your optimum amount and stick to your routine – even at the weekend..
 To improve the quality of your sleep, turn off screens an hour before you go to bed, reduce caffeine, recreational drugs, nicotine and alcohol, and keep your bedroom dark, quiet and at a comfortable temperature.